Enterprise Management Incentives (EMI): Taxation of EMI options: Capital Gains Tax

 - it is not necessary for the employee’s shareholding to be at least 5% (in terms of voting power and nominal share capital), and

-- the period between grant of the EMI option and disposal of the relevant shares must be no less than one year.
+- the period between grant of the EMI option and disposal of the relevant shares must be no less than two years.

 Entrepreneurs’ relief is not available where shares are acquired on exercise of an EMI option more than 90 days after a disqualifying event, nor where the period between the date of grant of the option and the disqualifying event is less than one year.